Search

 Become a member today, click on the button below to join us!

-Federal Bar Council presents Unwinding Ponzi Schemes in Federal Court Wednesday, May 14, 2025 6:30 pm – 7:30 pm Join us for a reception at 5:30 pm Daniel Patrick Moynihan US Courthouse Room 6A 500 Pearl Street, New York, NY CLE Credit info: 1.0 Transitional/ Non -Transitional CLE credit in Areas of Professional Practice Moderator The Honorable John P. Cronan SDNY Panelists Hon.
+Federal Bar Council presents Ponzi Scheme!
+The Unwinding Wednesday, May 14, 2025 6:30 pm – 7:30 pm Join us for a reception at 5:30 pm Daniel Patrick Moynihan US Courthouse Room 6A 500 Pearl Street, New York, NY CLE Credit info: 1.0 Transitional/ Non -Transitional CLE credit in Areas of Professional Practice What happens when a Ponzi scheme collapses?
+This panel will address the various enforcement mechanisms available in federal courts after Ponzi schemes are exposed, bringing a range of criminal, civil regulatory, bankruptcy, and receivership perspectives.
+Topics will include criminal prosecution of individuals, civil enforcement and injunctive relief against individuals and organizations, insolvency-based resolution of the underlying company, and civil litigation against third parties.
+The panel will explore how these enforcement mechanisms may work together or in tension with each other, and how different courts have tried to solve the problems thrown up by one of the most famous of crimes.
+Moderator The Honorable John P. Cronan SDNY Panelists Hon.
 Cecelia G. Morris (ret.)
 United States Bankruptcy Judge, SDNY James M. McDonald, Esq.
 Sullivan & Cromwell LLP (former CFTC director of enforcement) David Castleman, Esq.
-Otterbourg P.C. (former Court-appointed receiver) Coordinator David Castleman, Esq.
+Otterbourg P.C.
+(Court-appointed receiver) Coordinator David Castleman, Esq.
 Otterbourg P.C.
 Federal Bar Council Program Committee Co-Chairs Celeste Koeleveld, Esq.
 Clifford Chance US LLP Julian S. Brod, Esq.
 Shapiro Arato Bach LLP In order to register, you must sign in to your Federal Bar Council account.
 If you do not have an account, you can create one using this link.
 This program is free for Federal Bar Council Members and $112.50 for Non-Members.
 For more information about the benefits of membership in the Federal Bar Council, click here.
 Financial Hardship Policy The Federal Bar Council is pleased to offer a 50% discount on the cost of its CLE Programs to attorneys who are unemployed, who are employed in the public sector or who work for a not-for-profit entity and are able to establish financial hardship.
 The original application for this discount must be submitted to the Federal Bar Council at least two weeks prior to the CLE Program for which it applies.
 Please contact the Council for an application form.
 If you have any questions, please contact CLE@federalbarcouncil.com.